Agave mediopicta aurea

 No synonyms found for this cultivar.

-This desert plant is native to Southern America, Mexico.
+Agave mediopicta aurea is a desert plant native to Southern America, Mexico.

 This perennial plant, smaller than other Agaves, forms a stricking rosette of thick, gray-green leaves: they a bright yellow central stripes, and spines on their margins.

 It does well from lightly shaded area (which tolerates better than other Agaves) to full sun.
 It needs slightly acid, well-drained sandy soil: a good amount of watering during summer will help growing, but be carefull not to overwater: anyway, it is extremely hardy to drought and heat.
 During winter, protect it from freezing.